-The LABBB Collaborative built its 46-year history on making a commitment to give students with special needs a chance to be part of the least restrictive program.
-All of LABBB's thirty-four classrooms are located within public school buildings.
+The LABBB Collaborative built its 47-year history on making a commitment to give students with special needs a chance to be part of the most inclusive settings.
+All of LABBB's classrooms are located within public school buildings.
 The LABBB members include Lexington, Arlington, Burlington, Bedford and Belmont.

-"LAB" 1972 - 1974
+"LAB"

 In late 1972, three parents from Lexington and Arlington ("L.A.") met together in a living room with the Directors of Special Education in hopes that a program be developed for their children (17 &18) to prepare them for the adult work world.
-The parents purchased a house in Lexington and a teacher was hired to begin the initial LABBB program.
+The parents acquired a house in Lexington and a teacher was hired to begin the initial LABBB program.

 The "LAB" Collaborative was formed in response to the need for more specialized programs.
 The Massachusetts Department of Education approved the "LAB" Collaborative to begin in 1974, which included Lexington, Arlington and Burlington.

 The Superintendents clearly stated that, "...the programs are for our students, they are our responsibility and they must be of a very high quality."
 Parental responses to the programs were highly positive.

-"LABB" 1979 - 1995
+"LABB"